Reducing support calls by 95% through a rapid redesign

 Results and reflection

-The week of launch, I visited the Benefits department to check on the rollout.
-To the team’s surprise and relief, what was typically their busiest and most chaotic week proceeded smoothly.
+The week of launch, I stopped by the Benefits department to check on the rollout.
+It was usually their most chaotic week of the year.
+Instead, the phones were quiet.

 Support calls dropped by 95%.
 The phone system didn’t crash.
-They didn’t need any temporary staff.
-The company saved tens of thousands in operational costs from this one project alone.
+No temporary staff were needed.
+The company saved tens of thousands in operational costs from one project.

 Outcomes